cohenlior/Youtube-Favorites/README.md

 ### 1. This app is wirtten in Kotlin.

-### 2. The app follows the app architecture suggested by google.
+### 2. The app follows the app architecture components suggested by google.
 (Navigation, ViewModel, LiveData and Room)

 ### 3. This app uses data binding and binding adapters.